Massachusetts Senate's Norfolk, Worcester and Middlesex district

 Massachusetts Senate's Norfolk, Worcester and Middlesex district, formerly Massachusetts Senate's Norfolk, Bristol and Middlesex district, in the United States is one of 40 legislative districts of the Massachusetts Senate.
-It used to cover 8.6% of Bristol County, 2.0% of Middlesex County, and 12.4% of Norfolk County population.
+Prior to redistricting that took effect with the 2022 elections, the district covered 8.6% of Bristol County, 2.0% of Middlesex County, and 12.4% of Norfolk County population.
 Democrat Becca Rausch of Needham has represented the district since 2019.

 Towns represented

 The current Norfolk, Worcester, and Middlesex district represents the following: